V. Sasikumar

-V. Sasikumar is the former MLA of Perinthalmanna (State Assembly Constituency) and the National Secretary of Construction Workers Federation of India.
+V. Sasikumar (born 17 June 1961) is the former MLA of Perinthalmanna assembly constituency and the National Secretary of Construction Workers Federation of India.
 He is currently the chairman of Kerala Building & Other Construction Workers Welfare Board, Govt of Kerala.

 Sasikumar is the Director of EMS Memorial Co-Operative Hospital & Research Centre, Malappuram and the Managing Trustee of EMS Memorial Charitable Trust.
 He is also the Chairman of Cherukad Smaraka Trust and Library, Malappuram.

 He is the secretariat member of UITBB (Union internationale des syndicats des travailleurs du bâtiment, du bois et des matériaux de construction), an international trade union platform.

 Life

 V. Sasikumar was born on 17 June 1961 to Sankaran and Narayani at Perinthalmanna.
 His spouse is Badarunnisa K. She was the former Chairperson of Malappuram Municipal Corporation and the State Secretary of Kerala School Teachers Association.
 His daughter Nisa Valiyaparambil is working as a doctor.